xma711/notebook/math/queuing_theory/README.md

 	- what is the ratio that the server is idle? (the value of pi0, the probability that the system is in state 0)

-for M/M/1 processing to be valid, it must be markovian. for continuous time markov chain, it must be exponential. therefore, M is equivalent to exponential too.
+for M/M/1 processing to be valid, it must be markovian.
+For continuous time markov chain, it must be exponential. therefore, M is equivalent to exponential too.

 Markovian
 ----------------------

-memoryless!
+Memoryless!

-whether it is discrete or continuous, the current state only depends on the previous state.
+Whether it is discrete or continuous, the current state only depends on the previous state.
-it is easier to understand the discrete state scenario.
+It is easier to understand the discrete state scenario.

-for the continuous case, it means that if i pick a time (tp) in the past with state i, the future state at t depends only on state i at tp and the duration (t-tp), not any time before tp. one example is the the number of buses that have arrived. if i know that since 10am there are 20 buses, what is the number of buses one hour later?
+For the continuous case, it means that if i pick a time (tp) in the past with state i, the future state at t depends only on state i at tp and the duration (t-tp), not any time before tp.
+One example is the the number of buses that have arrived.
+If i know that since 10am there are 20 buses, what is the number of buses one hour later?
 The expected number of buses arrive in one hour can be calculated from the poisson distribution, which doesn't need any information before 10am..

 The inter-arrival intervals actually (have to) follow an exponential distribution.